Crush Your 2018 Goals With 1 Simple Technique

 Succeeding at your New Years Resolutions is right up there with winning the Powerball – 92% of New Years Resolutions are destined to fail.
 Which is exactly why when starting a weight loss plan, it’s critical to dig deep and find your motivation for going on this journey.
 Most people have a basic goal to lose belly fat.
 Fair enough, but let’s dig a little deeper.

 The real question is…How do you re-frame your fitness goals so you can make (and keep) your new year’s resolutions?
 Once you make this shift in your mindset, that’s when you can transform from telling yourself that the scale will shift to actually making it happen.
-And as we all know, there’s a massive difference between thinking yourself thin and actually getting up every morning and doing what it takes to ensure that the pounds drop.
+There’s a massive difference between WANTING to lose weight and taking the action to wake up every morning and get moving with your favorite workout.
 These mindset changes occur daily — not yearly — and are as simple as committing to replacing one meal a day with a nutrient-packed protein shake.
-Or maybe you want to start your 2017 weight loss plan off like Margaret (pictured above) who lost 140 pounds, and it all started with morning taking a walk around her neighborhood.
+Or maybe you want to start your 2018 weight loss plan off like Margaret (pictured above) who lost 140 pounds, and it all started with morning taking a walk around her neighborhood.

 Failed resolution: LOSE WEIGHT

 Re-frame your resolution to: EAT MORE HEALTHY FOODS